 The increasing scale and availability of digital data provides an extraordinary resource for informing public policy, scientific discovery, business strategy and even our personal lives.
 But for such data to be most valuable, users must be able to make sense of it: to pursue questions, uncover patterns of interest, and identify (and potentially correct) errors.
-In concert with data management systems and statistical algorithms, analysis requires contextualized human judgments regarding the meaning and significance of the clusters, trends, and outliers discovered in data.
+In concert with data management systems and statistical algorithms, analysis requires contextualized human judgments regarding the domain-specific significance of the clusters, trends, and outliers discovered in data.

 Visualization provides a powerful means of facilitating sense-making.
 By mapping data attributes to visual properties such as position, size, shape and color, visualization designers leverage perceptual skills to help users discern and interpret patterns within data \cite{card:readings}.
 However, a single image typically provides answers to at best a handful of questions.
+Instead, visual analysis typically progresses in an iterative process of view creation, exploration, and refinement.
 Meaningful analysis consists of a dialogue: a conversation involving both people and data.
-Confusing widgets, hidden operations, incomprehensible displays or slow response times can limit the range and depth of topics considered, and may curtail thorough deliberation and introduce errors.
+Confusing widgets, complex dialog boxes, hidden operations, incomprehensible displays or slow response times can limit the range and depth of topics considered, and may curtail thorough deliberation and introduce errors.
 To be most effective, visual analytics tools must support the fluent and flexible use of visualizations at rates resonant with the pace of human thought.

-This article facilitates research, development, and procurement of visual analytics tools by considering how they promote analytic dialogues.
-We present a taxonomy of interactive dynamics that contribute to successful visual analytics systems.
-Our goal is to assist designers, researchers, professional analysts, procurement officers, educators and students in evaluating and creating analysis tools.
+The goal of this article is to assist designers, researchers, professional analysts, procurement officers, educators and students in evaluating and creating visual analysis tools.
+We present a taxonomy of interactive dynamics that contribute to successful analytic dialogues.
 The taxonomy consists of twelve task types grouped into three high-level categories: (1) data & view specification (visualize, filter, sort & derive), (2) view manipulation (select, navigate, coordinate & organize), and (3) analysis process & provenance (record, annotate, share & guide).
 These categories incorporate the critical tasks that enable iterative visual analysis, including visualization creation, interactive querying, multi-view coordination, history and collaboration.
-Validating and refining this framework is a community project that proceeds by feedback, critique and refinement.
+Validating and evolving this taxonomy is a community project that proceeds by feedback, critique and refinement.

 Data & View Specification Visualize data by choosing visual encodings.
 Filter out data to focus on relevant items.
 Sort elements to expose patterns.
 Derive values or models from source data.
 View Manipulation Select elements to highlight, filter or manipulate them.
 Navigate to examine high-level patterns and low-level detail.
 Coordinate views for linked, multi-dimensional exploration.
 Organize multiple windows and workspaces.
 Process & Provenance Record analysis histories for revisitation, review and sharing.
 Annotate patterns to document findings.
 Share views and annotations to enable collaboration.
-Guide novices through analysis tasks.
+Guide users through analysis tasks or stories.